Energize Your Home and Life with Feng Shui

 What to do with physical clutter:

-- Throw away anything you haven’t used in 5 years
+• Throw away anything you haven’t used in 5 years

-- Store things you haven’t used in a year away in a closet
+• Store things you haven’t used in a year away in a closet

-- Gather small items into large boxes
+• Gather small items into large boxes

-- Put a laundry basket near bathing or changing areas
+• Put a laundry basket near bathing or changing areas

-- Keep your desk free of everything except what you’re working on
+• Keep your desk free of clutter

 2. Create open spaces

-The chi of fengshui flows around just as radiowaves ‘flow’ through the air in science.
 Open spaces allow chi to accumulate and gather strength.
 This space attracts harmony, health, and prosperity into your home and life.

-How to create physical space:
+How to create open space:

-- Move large furniture to the sides of the room
+• Move large furniture to the sides of the room

-- Use side tables instead of a large central coffee table
+• Use side tables instead of a large central coffee table

-- Choose sleek designs instead of bulky ones
+• Choose sleek designs instead of bulky ones

-- Leave doors open to allow easy movement between rooms
+• Leave doors open to allow easy movement between rooms

 3. Have essential items only

-For me, a writing desk is more essential than a bed, and for years I slept on the floor by choice.
+The easiest way to get rid of clutter and create open spaces is to have essential items only.Β For me, a writing desk is more essential than a bed, and for years I slept on the floor by choice.
 A TV is non-essential for me, and my living room has no TV.

 4. Avoid long passageways

-Modifying physical passageways:
+Modifying passageways:

-- Use plants or screens that subtly re-direct chi around them
+• Use plants or screens that subtly re-direct chi around them

-- Hang string curtains that slow down chi
+• Hang string curtains that slow down chi

 5. Avoid over-hanging objects